 They have a very rocky relationship.
 It would not surprise me if they broke up (separated).

-As a figure of speech we have “he has hit rock bottom” meaning he has gone as low as he can.
+As a figure of speech we have “he has hit rock bottom” meaning he has gone as low as he can, he is very unhappy.

 His business failed he has no money and is not sure what to do next.

 You must be off your rocker.
-Used to describe someone perhaps not mentally fit.
+Used to describe someone who is acting in a strange way or suggesting something really stupid.

 He told his friend he was going to do a bungy jump from a high platform located in the city centre.
 His friend told him it was dangerous and that he was mad to even consider it.
 “You must be off your rocker” he said.